-God did all of this so that Paul would preach Christ among the Gentiles.
+God did all this so that Paul would preach Christ among the Gentiles.

-Paul ascribed his call to God’s pleasure.
+Paul ascribed his call to God’s pleasure; it “pleased God.”
 This is God’s motive for saving him.
 Paul’s conversion put a smile on the face of God.

 who separated me

-The word “separated” denotes to mark off by boundaries or limits.
+The word “separated” denotes marking off by boundaries or limits.
 It comes from two words: to separate and from.
-God set Paul apart for a special purpose.
+God set Paul apart for a particular purpose.
 He knew Paul’s call from eternity and set prescribed limits around his destiny.

-The last option in Paul’s mind was to become a Christian, but God set him apart for that work.
+The last possibility in Paul’s mind was to become a Christian, but God set him apart for that very work.
 He was no longer what he was; he experienced a radical transformation.
 This is all because God put a limitation on him.

 from my mother’s womb

-“From my mother’s womb” does not refer to physical obstetrics but to spiritual obstetrics.
-“God knew from before I was born that I was going to be the apostle to the Gentiles.”
+“From my mother’s womb” does not refer to physical obstetrics but spiritual obstetrics.
+“God knew from before I was born that I would be the apostle to the Gentiles.”
 This is sheer grace (Jeremiah 1:5).

 and called me through His grace

 Paul’s call came strictly through grace.
-God did not call him because he was better than other people were because grace opposites merit.
-Rather God chose Paul before he had a chance to show any merit.
+God did not call him because he was better than others because grace is the opposite of merit.
+Instead, God chose Paul before he had a chance to offer any merit.

-Paul did not instigate his salvation; God took the initiative.
+Paul did not instigate his salvation; it was God who took the initiative to save our souls.
 God chose him out of unadulterated grace.
 No work by Paul added anything to his call.
 God’s grace turned him around.
-God never faces a dilemma for He knows what He wants to do from eternity.
+God never faces a dilemma, for He knows what He wants to do from eternity.
 Our call is never capricious; it is always premeditated.
 It is part of God’s eternal plan.

 God is in the business of turning antagonists into catalysts for the cause of Christ.

 None of us earns or deserves salvation.
-If we got what we deserve, then God would consign us to the Lake of Fire.
-Everything this side of Hell is undiluted grace.
+God would consign us to the Lake of Fire if He gave us what we deserve.
+Everything on this side of Hell is undiluted grace.
 God can take His most bitter enemies and turn them into His greatest champions.
 Note Paul’s description of his salvation.